 Scar Release Therapy : https://www.mpscourses.com/mps-scar-release-therapy/

 The Dolphin Neurostim is the world’s first hybrid device specifically designed for the treatment of chronic/acute soft tissue pain.
-The Dolphin is not only safe, but easy, treatments are done.

 It applies brief, concentrated microcurrent impulses to specific treatment points that naturally reduce nervous system STRESS and cortisol, relaxing muscle tone and releasing the body’s natural painkillers – endorphins.
 This multi-pronged effect on the body’s nervous, muscular, and endocrine systems is the reason why the Dolphin Neurostim works so fast and effectively with many chronic pain conditions.